-The following are my favorite database design related posts and some tips and tricks for getting more comfortable with Oracle SQL Developer Data Modeler.
+The following are a few of my favorite database design related posts and some tips and tricks for getting more comfortable with Oracle SQL Developer Data Modeler.

 - SQL Developer Data Modeler Primer: Designs, Models, & Diagrams – Opening, Saving, and Navigating your designs

 - Accessing the Modeler inside of Oracle SQL Developer